smayadev/node-uptime-monitor/README.md

 ## Description

 Uptime Monitor is a tool designed to monitor the availability URLs.
-It periodically checks the status of specified URLs from a text file and saves the data to ClickHouse.
+It periodically checks the status of specified URLs from a MariaDB table and saves the data to ClickHouse.

+URLs to check are stored in a MariaDB table which can be managed using the included API.

 ## Features